-Interest rate risk is the risk of economic loss caused by changes in interest rates.
-The value of fixed income securities will change inversely with a corresponding change in interest rates: as interest rates decrease, the value of fixed income securities will increase, and as interest rates increase, the value of fixed income securities will decrease.
 Fixed income securities with longer terms-to-maturity are generally more sensitive to interest rate changes than those of shorter terms-to-maturity.
+The cash flow from debt instruments with variable rates may change as interest rates fluctuate.

 Changing interest rates can also indirectly impact the share prices of equity securities.
 When interest rates are high, it may cost a company more to fund its operations or pay down existing debt.
 This can impair a company's profitability and earnings growth potential, which can negatively impact its share price.
 Conversely, lower interest rates can make financing for a company cheaper, which can potentially increase its earnings growth potential.
 Interest rates can also impact the demand for goods and services that a company provides by impacting overall economic activity.